Skip to main content

 The Music

 Steve Bonham has written some songs about his adventure walking from the top of the High Atlas Mountains to the Sahara Desert.
-One of them is specifically about Black, the Sprit Dog, who walked with them.
+One of them is specifically about Black, the Spirit Dog, who walked with them.

 The Long Road took to the studio in January 2024.
 We love to record at the famous Woodworm Studios down in Oxfordshire.
 It's just a fabulous place to make music, engineered by the brilliant Stuart Jones.

-The EP is released by Artisan Creative in summer 2024.
+The EP was released by Artisan Creative in summer 2024.
+Find out more at: arcr.uk/stumblingEP.

 Time in the studio

-Steve, Chris, Kev and Stuart spent a glorious five days in January beavering away in the studio, laying down the tracks for this project, mixing them and preparing them for release.
+Steve, Chris, Kev and Stuart spent a glorious five days in January 2024 beavering away in the studio, laying down the tracks for this project, mixing them and preparing them for release.

 Check out a bunch of pictures from our time in the studio below.